byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 ## *A Powerful Therapeutic Food Medicine.*

-***Kefir exhibits many health benefits due to its gastrointestinal tract effects and gut micro-biota modulation.***
+***Kefir exhibits many health benefits due to extraordinary pro-biotic power.***

 **Naturally antibacterial, antifungal, anti-oxidant, anti-allergic, anti-inflammatory, anti-diabetic, anti-mutagenic,... are some of the beneficial properties of the ancient kefir grains.**

-### *Kefir Milk is a unique bacterial fermentation from a naturally occurring Mother Culture called "Kefir Grains" and produces one of the most Pro-biotic Rich Therapeutic Food Medicine On The Planet.*
+### Kefir Milk is a unique bacterial fermentation from a naturally occurring Mother Culture called "Kefir Grains" and produces one of the most *Pro-biotic Rich Therapeutic Food Medicine On The Planet.*

 Its name comes from the Turkish word “keif,” which means “good feeling.”
 Kefir is also known as "Tibetan Milk Mushroom" or "Tara" in Tibetan milk culture.
 Tara- originating from Sanskrit, meaning "star" and symbolizes *"the light of the soul."*